I cannot scan over a network. What should I do?

 - If the Firewall function is active, the scanner may not be discovered by the Epson Scan 2 Utility.
 Open the Epson Scan 2 Utility, enter the IP address for your scanner, and click Add.

-- If the scanner and computer cannot communicate and are connected to the same network (or network segment/VLAN), the privacy separator on your router must be disabled.
+- If the scanner and computer cannot communicate and are connected to the same network (subnet or VLAN), check if your router uses the privacy separator and disable it, if necessary.
 Follow the instructions in your router documentation to disable the privacy separator.